Putin removes critical voices from his rights council

 Russian President Vladimir Putin has removed several opposition figures from his human rights council, a decree published Monday showed, with critics saying the move robs the advisory body of its legitimacy.

-The 50-member body, which has spoken out against abuses, has gradually been losing influence and many respected members of the human rights community have already quit in protest at various Kremlin actions.
+The 50-member body, which has spoken out against abuses, has gradually been losing its influence and many respected members of the human rights community had already quit in protest at various Kremlin actions.

-Five people will be removed from the council including its veteran head Mikhail Fedotov, according to the presidential decree on the government website.
+The five people being removed from the council, include its veteran head Mikhail Fedotov, according to the presidential decree on the government website.

-The other four include outspoken political analyst Ekaterina Schulmann who openly supports opposition leader Alexei Navalny, and lawyer Pavel Chikov whose organisation provides legal support to detained political protesters.
+Outspoken political analyst Ekaterina Schulmann who openly supports opposition leader Alexei Navalny, and lawyer Pavel Chikov whose organisation provides legal support to detained political protesters, are also being cut as are liberal university professor Ivan Shablinski and NGO head Yevgeny Bobrov.

+Russia's President Vladimir Putin delivers a speech during a session of the human rights council as its chairman Mikhail Fedotov takes notes back in 2016.
+Fedotov is now being removed from the body

 The council's new leader, Valery Fadeyev, is a senior member of the ruling United Russia party and worked as a presenter and news anchor on pro-Kremlin Channel One television.